radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

 TODO: weird cases, on different sides of sign, where == returns true but != does not return false,  falsies .. truthies

 In python, there is no loose or strict equality.
 For the most part it is pretty strict.
-You should be okay with Python's equality comparator as long as its clear to you that zero of any numeric type (0, 0L, 0.0, 0j) is always equal to False and 1 of any numeric type except complex numbers (1, 1L, 1.0) is True.
+You should be okay with python's equality comparator as long as its clear to you that zero of any numeric type (0, 0L, 0.0, 0j) is always equal to False and 1 of any numeric type except complex numbers (1, 1L, 1.0) is True.

 These are the only cases that return *True* when type is different: